-George Westerman is a world-recognized thought leader on leading transformation and competitive advantage through technological innovation.
+George Westerman is a pioneering researcher and world-recognized thought leader on digital transformation.

-George regularly conducts keynote presentations, senior executive workshops, and Board presentations around the world.
+George regularly conducts keynote presentations, senior executive workshops, and Board sessions around the world.

 George’s books have received wide acclaim.

 - Leading Digital: Turning Technology into Business Transformation was named one of the top ten books of 2014 by Business Digest and silver medalist in the 2015 Axiom Business Book Awards.

 - The Real Business of IT: How CIOs Create and Communicate Value was named the #1 book of the year in its field,

 - IT Risk: Turning Business Threats into Competitive Advantage was recognized as one of the ten best books of the year.